Sky or Virgin Media: which is better?

 In fact, they have their own streaming TV service, Now TV, for people who don't have and don't want to sign up to Sky, but fancy some of the extra content only available through them.

 Customers taking either Sky or Virgin Media can also access up to 1,200 movies on demand via Sky Cinema (formerly Sky Movies) - but that relies on taking the full Sky Cinema pack of 11 live channels.

 Sky are cheaper, charging £18 a month, while Virgin charge £21 a month.

 We've already made a quick comparison of HD channels available in the main channel count above, but which channels are included, and which come at a premium differs.

 Among the cheaper packages, Sky and Virgin are neck and neck - both offer 11 Freeview HD channels.

 They now also offer the same number of HD channels in their most expensive base bundles: 50 each for the Full House and Box Sets deals:

 |Freeview||VM: Mix TV||VM: Fun TV||VM: Full House||Sky: Box Sets Bundle|

 But there's some variation between the channels included.
-The HD channels we'll only find on Sky include Sky Atlantic HD, the Disney channels, and Star Plus HD.
+The HD channels we can find on Sky include Sky Atlantic HD, the Disney channels and Star Plus HD.

-The HD channels that Virgin Media can boast about including as standard with the Full House Bundle include the BT Sport line up, MTV Live HD and H2 (but oddly, not the normal History Channel).
+The HD channels that Virgin Media can boast about, including as standard with the Full House Bundle, are the BT Sport line up, MTV Live HD and H2 (but oddly, not the normal History Channel).